f-data/ADD/README.md

 - InferSent
 - NetworkX

-## License
-For the licenses of the third-party required libraries and pretrained models, please refer to their webpages.

-The textual content coming from Wikipedia dumps is available under the GNU Free Documentation License (GFDL) and the Creative Commons Attribution-Share-Alike 3.0 License.
-For more information see the [License information about Wikimedia dump downloads](https://dumps.wikimedia.org/legal.html).

 ## Modules
 To run each of the Academic Disciplines Detector (ADD) modules, see [modules/demo.ipynb](modules/demo.ipynb).
 The modules should be run in the specified order.